theluxaz/Python-EVM/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a project to recreate EVM in Python from scratch.
 Please do not use this in production applications.

+The main goal of this project was to learn the inner workings of the EVM, its opcodes and architecture.
+This program only focuses on EVM and does not include a full Ethereum client (node) implementation.
+Consensus clients, Execution clients and interactions with the network are out of scope for this project.

+The majority of work done was to create a bytecode processing machine that would resemble a real EVM and provide accurate results, given proper inputs.
+EVM architecture and opcode implementation were the main focus.

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Installation